 By investing in Portland’s faded Old Town area and turning it into a viable commercial and retail area, the Naito family made a significant imprint on the City of Portland.

-Beginning with the Galleria Building in 1975, the Bill Naito Company acquired a reputation for buying old buildings and vacant industrial sites and redeveloping them from “sow’s ears into silk purses.”
-The Galleria was redeveloped from a vacant department store located on a prime block in downtown Portland into three floors of specialty retail with a wholesale apparel mart above.
+In 1975, the Bill Naito Company redeveloped The Galleria.
+The project transformed a vacant department store located on a prime block in downtown Portland into three floors of specialty retail with a wholesale apparel mart above.
 Six years later, the company acquired an abandoned riverfront industrial site north of downtown Portland and developed a 302-unit market rate apartment project.
 In 1985, the company purchased a functionally obsolete 800,000 square foot, nine-story warehouse located on 17.6 acres in Northwest Portland from Montgomery Ward.
 In the largest historic rehabilitation project in the Pacific Northwest, the building was renamed Montgomery Park and converted to a multi-tenant office building for large office users including Wells Fargo Bank, Kaiser Permanente and Freightliner.

 While at the company, Bob also developed a build-to-suit 40,000 sq. ft. computer data center for Kaiser, and was the project manager for the conversion of Albers Mill, a 135,000 square foot historic waterfront grain mill into offices and laboratories for the Wheat Marketing Center.